 Many states allow a judge to consider what you could earn versus what you actually earn when determining how to calculate child support amounts.
 The rationale is that a parent should not be able to avoid supporting his or her child by taking a "lesser" paying job and that the child's needs are always paramount.
 For example, if you left a good paying job to go to law school, a court may establish your payments based on your old job, even if you make less coming out of law school.
 It may seem unfair, but the primary principle among family courts is that the child's future is more important than a parent's desires or dreams.

 I'm not satisfied with my existing child support order, can I change it?

 If you and the child's other parent agree, you can change it, but even agreed-upon modifications must be approved by a judge.
 If the other parent doesn't agree, you can request a court to hold a hearing, where you can lay out your justification for altering the existing child support arrangement.
 To discourage constant modifications and court hearings, a court will typically not modify an agreement unless a party can show a change in circumstances.
 Typical changes that can result in modifications to a child support order include:

 It is also possible to get temporary modifications.
 Typical circumstances that require temporary modifications include:

 How does a cost of living adjustment clause (COLA) work?

 A COLA clause adjusts the amount of child support against some economic indicator (e.g., the Consumer Price Index) to reflect increased costs of living over time.
 Most judges will include this in their order to eliminate the need for future court hearings to increase child support as costs of living increase.

 Financial matters can be tricky, especially when they involve your child and your paycheck.
 The laws of each state are different and the formula used for calculating child support can be confusing.
 Having legal representation can make the process more transparent and less stressful.
-Speak with an experienced family law attorney about your child support claim.
-A family law attorney in your area will review your case at no initial cost to you.
+Speak with an experienced family law attorney in your area about your child support claim.